 GVEC’s 2020 Solar Programs and Incentives

 Utility providers determine solar options, especially in places like the greater San Antonio area, where electricity is mostly regulated.
 Most individuals in San Antonio use CPS Energy.
-However, there are other non-regulated utilities in the greater San Antonio area.
+However, there are other, non-regulated utilities in the greater San Antonio area.

 Those who live on the outskirts of Bexar County have cooperatives that provide their utility services.
 GVEC (Guadalupe Valley Electric Cooperative) is one of these providers.

-Understanding what solar programs and incentives are available for GVEC customers helps those living in its service area determine how best leverage the sun.
+Understanding what solar programs and incentives are available for GVEC customers helps those living in its service area determine how best to leverage the sun.

-GVEC 2020 Rebates: Solar And More
+GVEC 2020 Rebates: Solar and More

 GVEC has several rebates in place to help its customers conserve energy.
 Energy conserving rebates help solar customers save in more ways than one.

 These rebates help customers save money on their energy bills, but they also help them to live a greener lifestyle.
 Implementing some of the energy savings options that GVEC supports gives customers greater control over their energy use.
-Solar related rebates give GVEC customers control over the type and amount of energy generated.
+Solar-related rebates give GVEC customers control over the type and amount of energy generated.

-GVEC Solar Screen E-Windows And Film Rebate
+GVEC Solar Screen E-Windows and Film Rebate

 For those who want to keep their home cold in the sweltering San Antonio heat, a solar screen is a great solution.
 Those who follow the GVEC requirements can get $0.50 off per square foot of window for solar screens or window film.
 They can get $2 per square foot of window if they install energy-efficient windows.

-Solar Screen And Film Requirements
+Solar Screen and Film Requirements